dongmokevin/dongmokevin/README.md

-<h1 align="center">Hi 👋, I'm Kevin</h1>
+<h1 align="center">Bonjour 👋, I'm Kevin</h1>
 <h3 align="center">That Software Engineer dedicated to building for Progress. 🛠️ Excited about achieving success for your enterprise?
-Count me in—I'm rooting for your success as much as you are!
-Me too, I build innovative projects that make a difference.
-Proud product of 🍁🇨🇲, Let's connect and chat about how we can bring your ideas to life.
+Count me in, I'm here to support your success every step of the way!
+Like you, I'm dedicated to crafting innovative projects that drive positive change.
+Proud product of 🍁 🇨🇲, Let's connect and chat about how we can bring your ideas to life.
 I'm just an email away! 💻✨</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dongmokevin&label=Profile%20views&color=0e75b6&style=flat" alt="dongmokevin" /> </p>

-- 🔭 I’m currently working on [building my startup company.
-Still looking for a name ha ha](Still brainstorming names! 😄)
+- 🔭 I’m currently working on [building my startup company](Still brainstorming names! 😄)

 - 🌱 Always exploring new horizons!
 Currently diving into **Machine & Deep Learning 🧠, honing my design skills 🎨, and mastering Data Engineering 📊**

-- 👨‍💻 All of my projects are available at [link coming soon 😄](link coming soon 😄)
+- 👨‍💻 All of my projects are available at [link coming soon 😄]()

 - 💬 Ask me about **Software development, or machine learning algorithms.**